dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

    1. Explain the report and the program indicator you have added to this report
    2. Add the program indicator for days between symptoms onset and consultation
+   3. Add a condition for days between symptoms onset and consultation >= 0

-5. In data visualizer, create a bar chart showing the average days between onset and consultation across all level 3 OUs within Phongsali
+5. In data visualizer, create a bar chart showing the average days between onset and consultation across all level 3 OUs within Vientiane Capital
  - Visualization Type : Bar Chart
  - Data
    - Data Type : Program Indicator
    - Program : Case-based Surveillance Program
    - Program Indicator : CBS - Days between onset and consultation
  - Period : This Year
- - Org Unit : Level 3 (District) OUs within Phongsali
+ - Org Unit : Level 3 (District) OUs within Vientiane Capital

+Clean the chart by hiding the empty categories using the options menu.

  STOP!
 Have them perform *Exercise 3* in the learner's guide.

-6. Review the recap slide
+1. Review the recap slide
-7. Have them perform the assignment
+2. Have them perform the assignment

 ## Live Demo step by step

-### Create a pivot table in data visualizer using a program indicator from the Malaria case notification,investigation and response
+### Create a pivot table in data visualizer using a program indicator from the Malaria case notification,investigation and response program

-Open the table "MAL - CS - Cases detected through PCD Last 6 months" This is the table that you will create.
+Open the table "MAL - CS - Cases detected through PCD Last 6 months."
+This is the table that you will create.
+The data item is a program indicator that is counting the # of malaria cases that meet said criteria.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to Favorites -> New.